Why couples argue about the same things

 Once you can name what's happening ("this is our conscientiousness gap again"), the fight gets less personal.
 You stop assuming your partner is being difficult on purpose.
 You start seeing it as a difference you both have to work around, not a problem one of you needs to fix.

 That shift won't make the differences disappear.
 But it gives you a shared language for the friction instead of just repeating the same argument with increasing frustration.
+And shared language, it turns out, is worth more than shared opinions.

 See your patterns next to each other